-- Select either plastic or real leaves as your mold.
+- Prepare chocolate leaves: Select either plastic or real leaves as your mold.
 If you use real leaves, be careful to select non-poisonous leaves.
 Good examples are rose leaves or lemon leaves.
 Wash and dry thoroughly.
-Make sure to leave stem on so you can peel leaf off when chocolate is hardened.
+Make sure to leave the stem on so you can peel the leaf off when chocolate is hardened.
 Plastic leaves work well too.

 - Melt your chocolate in a double boiler.